LunaticHacker/lemmy-terminal-viewer/README.md

 ```/Users/Alice/Library/Application Support/dev.ltv.ltv/```

 copy the [sample config](ltv.sample.toml) rename it to ltv.toml and save to the path given above
 and finally make the changes you desire.
-All configs are explained in the sample configs
+All configs are explained in the sample config

 ### Navigation

 - Navigation is based on Arrow keys (for now)

-- use Up and Down keys to traverse lists of posts and comments
+- use ⬆️ and ⬇️ keys to traverse lists of posts and comments

-- when viewing a post press Down arrow to see it's comments
+- when viewing a post press ⬇️ to see it's comments

-- press right arrow to see a comment's replies and left arrow to go back
+- press ➡️ to see a comment's replies and ⬅️ to go back

 ### Browsing communities

-In the default view press "i" to enter edit-mode to select community, enter the name of community and press Right arrow to submit. use Left arrow to exit edit mode.
+In the default view press " i "  to enter edit-mode to select community, enter the name of community and press ➡️  to submit. use ⬅️ to exit editing mode.

-## Planned Features
--  parse and render markdown of post and comments